symfony/symfony-docs/frontend.rst

 are generally two approaches:

 #. :ref:`building your HTML with PHP & Twig <frontend-twig-php>`;
-#. :ref:`building your frontend with a JavaScript framework <frontend-js>` like React.
+#. :ref:`building your frontend with a JavaScript framework <frontend-js>` like React, Vue, Svelte, etc.

 Both work great - and are discussed below.